abdulrahman-b0/HijrahDateTime/README.md

 - `HijrahDateSerialization.Serializer` to serialize the `HijrahDate` class.
 - `HijrahDateSerialization.Deserializer` to deserialize the `HijrahDate` class.
+- `EarlyHijrahDateSerialization.Serializer` to serialize the `EarlyHijrahDate` class.
+- `EarlyHijrahDateSerialization.Deserializer` to deserialize the `EarlyHijrahDate` class.
 - `HijrahDateTimeSerialization.Serializer` to serialize the `HijrahDateTime` class.
 - `HijrahDateTimeSerialization.Deserializer` to deserialize the `HijrahDateTime` class.
 - `ZonedHijrahDateTimeSerialization.Serializer` to serialize the `ZonedHijrahDateTime` class.